Mays Business School: Academics

 The business school is subdivided into five academic departments: accounting, finance, information & operations management, management, and marketing.

 In 2017, the accounting department was renamed to the James Benjamin Department of Accounting in recognition of Benjamin's $4 million gift.
 In 2022, the finance department was renamed the Adam C. Sinn '00 Department of Finance in recognition of a $20 million gift to support Mays finance students.

+Students study and collaborate in the atrium of the Wayne Roberts ’85 Building at Mays Business School on the campus of Texas A&M University in College Station, Texas.

 In addition to traditional graduation routes, Mays offers five-year programs.
 In the Professional Program in Accounting, students earn their BBA in accounting and a Master of Science in various disciplines concurrently.

+A collaborative classroom in the Wayne Roberts ’85 Building at Mays Business School.